Skip to main content

 What Is the Role of Growth Hormone Peptide Therapy?

 Separate from direct hormone replacement, peptide therapies represent a sophisticated approach to enhancing wellness.
-These therapies use specific chains of amino acids (peptides) to signal the body to produce its own (GH).
+These therapies use specific chains of amino acids (peptides) to signal the body to produce its own growth hormone (GH).
 This approach supports the body’s natural pulsatile release of GH, which is associated with improved body composition, better sleep quality, and enhanced tissue repair.

 The table below compares some of the key peptides used for this purpose.